 Having a “difficult airway” is a very serious thing.
-Depending on the type and extent of problems associated with the airway, the situation could turn into a life-threatening one (should this person need anesthesia again).
+Depending on the type and extent of problems associated with the airway, the situation could turn into a life-threatening one.

 If you have ever been told you are a difficult airway, or a difficult intubation, it’s extremely important to gather all possible information about your airway from your anesthesiologist.